 Great Dane Anxiety Issues

-Great Dane breed’s anxiety issues are similar to dog’s behavioural problems.
+Great Dane breed’s anxiety issues are similar to dog’s behavioral problems.
 The dog can retort to biting, growling, barking, possessive and aggressive over food due to its anxiety issues as well.

 Signs of Anxiety in Great Danes